bryanbraun/tiffany.blog/fitness.md

 permalink: /fitness-journey/
 ---

-{% notice info %}
+{% notice warning %}
-⚠️ &nbsp;This collection is deprecated.
-I moved the journey to its own site, [Fat To Fit Dev](https://fat2fitdev.com).
+  This collection is deprecated.
+I moved the journey to its own site, [Distinguished Fat Loss](https://distinguishedfatloss.com).
 {% endnotice %}

 *So this is it*.